WillBerner/Webpage-Refactoring/README.md

-# HW1
+# Homework 1

-A code refactoring of a basic marketing html & CSS webpage.
+A code refactoring of a basic marketing webpage made from html & CSS.
+Tasks were to eliminate redundancies, add informative comments, and ensure links functioned correctly.